kevinsogo/compgen/README.md

 The teams can be grouped by school.
 See the example in `examples/teams.json`.
 This is used so that students from the same school can be placed far from one another.

-The format of `seating.txt` is quite simple.
+The format of `seating.txt` is simple.
 The first grid represents the layout of the seats, and all subsequent grids represent constraints.
 Higher digits represent stronger constraints.
 The example in `examples/seating.txt` is a simple layout:

 - It has eight columns, with consecutive columns facing different directions.
 - One of the seats, `#`, is unavailable.